 There are no specific calculations when it comes to a wrongful death settlement in Texas.
-A core concept in a wrongful death settlement is to estimate the projected lifetime earnings had your loved one lived a normal lifetime.
-Sometimes an insurance adjuster or jury will consider certain factors as they pertain to potential earning and inheritance, including:
+A core concept in a wrongful death settlement is to estimate the projected lifetime earnings had your loved one lived a normal lifetime, in addition to their passing has affected your life.

 - The age of your loved one

 - The nature of the accident in which they were involved

 - Your and your family’s quality of life after the decedent’s passing

 - The state of your loved one’s health prior to the accident or illness that caused their untimely passing